roseville2030/roseville2030.github.io/index.md

 ## Meetings

-Wee meet the Second and Fourth Thursday of each month at 7pm at Strikes Unlimited in Rocklin, CA. Find us in the banquet room on the left side of Halftime Bar & Grill.
+We meet the Second and Fourth Thursday of each month at 7pm at Strikes Unlimited in Rocklin, CA. Find us in the banquet room on the left side of Halftime Bar & Grill.